 Backwards Compatibility and Shell Components

 The developer should consider backwards compatibility when creating a Shell Component.
-If the component is required to work with older versions of Xamarin Studio or Visual Studio that do not support NuGet package dependencies, assemblies should also be included from the components
+If the component is required to work with older versions of Visual Studio that do not support NuGet package dependencies, assemblies should also be included from the components

-If the component is then installed on an older version of Xamarin Studio or Visual Studio that does not support NuGet packages, the assemblies from the
+If the component is then installed on an older version of Visual Studio that does not support NuGet packages, the assemblies from the

 lib directory will be used.

-If the component is installed on a newer version of Xamarin Studio or Visual Studio that supports NuGet package dependencies, the NuGet packages will be installed and used instead.
+If the component is installed on a newer version of Visual Studio that supports NuGet package dependencies, the NuGet packages will be installed and used instead.

 Compatible NuGet package Sources